npm/cli/docs/content/using-npm/config.md

 * Type: "silent", "error", "warn", "notice", "http", "timing", "info", "verbose", or "silly"

 What level of logs to report.
-On failure, *all* logs are written to `npm-debug.log` in the current working directory.
+All logs are written to a debug log, with the path to that file printed if the execution of a command fails.

 Any logs of a higher level than the setting are shown.
 The default is "notice".